-MIN\SEED\LOOKAHEAD
+MIN SEED LOOKAHEAD

 A random seed is used to select all the committees and proposers for an epoch.
 During each epoch, the beacon chain accumulates randomness from proposers via the RANDAO and stores it.
-The seed for the current epoch is based on the RANDAO output from the epoch MIN\SEED\LOOKAHEAD + 1 ago.
-With MIN\SEED\LOOKAHEAD set to one, the effect is that we can know the seed for the current epoch and the next epoch, but not beyond, since the next-but-one epoch depends on randomness from the current epoch that hasn't been accumulated yet.
+The seed for the current epoch is based on the RANDAO output from the epoch MIN_SEED_LOOKAHEAD + 1 ago.
+With MIN_SEED_LOOKAHEAD set to one, the effect is that we can know the seed for the current epoch and the next epoch, but not beyond, since the next-but-one epoch depends on randomness from the current epoch that hasn't been accumulated yet.

-This mechanism is designed to allow sufficient time for committee members to find each other on the peer-to-peer network, and in future to sync up any shard data they need.
-But preventing committee makeup being known too far ahead limits the opportunity for coordinated collusion between validators.
+This mechanism is designed to allow sufficient time for members of newly formed committees to find each other on the peer-to-peer network, while preventing committee makeup being known too far ahead limits the opportunity for coordinated collusion between validators.

-MAX\SEED\LOOKAHEAD
+MAX SEED LOOKAHEAD

-The above notwithstanding, if an attacker has a large proportion of the stake, or is, for example, able to DoS block proposers for a while, then it might be possible for the attacker to predict the output of the RANDAO further ahead than MIN\SEED\LOOKAHEAD would normally allow.
+The above notwithstanding, if an attacker has a large proportion of the stake, or is, for example, able to DoS block proposers for a while, then it might be possible for the attacker to predict the output of the RANDAO further ahead than MIN_SEED_LOOKAHEAD would normally allow.
 This might enable the attacker to manipulate committee memberships to their advantage by performing well-timed exits and activations of their validators.

-To prevent this, we assume a maximum feasible lookahead that an attacker might achieve (MAX\SEED\LOOKAHEAD) and delay all activations and exits by this amount, which allows new randomness to come in via block proposals from honest validators.
-With MAX\SEED\LOOKAHEAD set to 4, if only 10% of validators are online and honest, then the chance that an attacker can succeed in forecasting the seed beyond (MAX\SEED\LOOKAHEAD - MIN\SEED\LOOKAHEAD) = 3 epochs is $0.9^{3\times32}$ , which is about 1 in 25,000.
+To prevent this, we assume a maximum feasible lookahead that an attacker might achieve (MAX_SEED_LOOKAHEAD) and delay all activations and exits by this amount, which allows new randomness to come in via block proposals from honest validators.
+With MAX_SEED_LOOKAHEAD set to 4, if only 10% of validators are online and honest, then the chance that an attacker can succeed in forecasting the seed beyond (MAX_SEED_LOOKAHEAD - MIN_SEED_LOOKAHEAD) = 3 epochs is $0.9^{3\times32}$, which is about 1 in 25,000.